Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 47.

-HP: The inner earth is hot, because the flood produced large-scale movements, frictional heating, electrical activity, and radioactivity within the earth.
+HP: The inner Earth is hot, because the flood produced large-scale movements, frictional heating, electrical activity, and radioactivity within the Earth.
 Similar events never happened on Mars or Venus, so the interiors of Mars and Venus should be colder.

 48.